UNITAR-UNOSAT/UNOSAT-AI-Based-Rapid-Mapping-Service/README.md

 ```

-NVIDIA-SMI has failed because it couldn't communicate with the NVIDIA driver.
+Error: NVIDIA-SMI has failed because it couldn't communicate with the NVIDIA driver.
 Make sure that the latest NVIDIA driver is installed and running.

 Solution: https://docs.fast.ai/troubleshoot.html#initial-installation + https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html